 3. Change in Control.
-In the event that there is a Change in Control (as defined in the Employment Agreement) between the Separation Date and nine-month anniversary of the Separation Date, (i) you shall receive one (1) times your Target Bonus in the amount of \$180,854.00 within thirty (30) days of the Change in Control; (ii) "Section 4.5(b) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019" in Section 2 hereof shall be replaced with "Section 4.5(c) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019" in Section 2 hereof shall be replaced with "Section 4.5(c) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019 (the 'Employment Agreement');" (iii) "nine (9) months" in Sections 2(a) and 2(b) hereof shall be replaced with "twelve (12) months;" and (iv) the first sentence of Section 2(a) hereof shall be replaced with "Termination pay in the form of continuation of your final monthly base salary for a period of twelve (12) months following the Separation Date (totaling \$452,135.00) (the "Termination Payments")."
+In the event that there is a Change in Control (as defined in the Employment Agreement) between the Separation Date and nine-month anniversary of the Separation Date, (i) you shall receive 1 times your Target Bonus within thirty (30) days of the Change in Control; (ii) "Section 4.5(b) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019" in Section 2 hereof shall be replaced with "Section 4.5(c) of your Employment, Confidentiality, Noncompete and Invention Rights Agreement, dated as of October 25, 2019 (the 'Employment Agreement');" (iii) "nine (9) months" in Sections 2(a) and 2(b) hereof shall be replaced with "twelve (12) months;" and (iv) the first two sentences of Section 2(a) hereof shall be replaced with "Termination pay in the form of a lump sum cash payment equal to your final monthly base salary for a period of twelve (12) months following the Separation Date (totaling \$465,234.00) (the "Termination Payments").
+The Termination Payments will be paid to you upon the closing of the transaction that effects the Change in Control, subject to required payroll deductions and withholdings, less any portion of the Termination Payments paid on September 15, 2024."